terraform validate command validates the configuration files in a

 It is safe to run this command automatically, for example as a post-save check in a text editor or as a test step for a re-usable module in a CI system.

 Validation requires an initialized working directory with any referenced plugins and modules installed.
-To initialize a working directory for validation without accessing any configured remote backend, use:
+To initialize a working directory for validation without accessing any configured backend, use:

 $ terraform init -backend=false